Collaborate via Projects

 Note that within a Project, you can change as many processes and models as you like, and save them locally; nevertheless, none of your work is shared or saved to Snapshot History until you create a Snapshot.

-To create a Snapshot, right-click on the Project in the Repository Panel and select Create Snapshot and add it to Server.
+To create a Snapshot, right-click on the Project in the Repository Panel and select Create Snapshot and add it to the AI Hub.

 Summarize your changes in the Snapshot description, and click Create Snapshot.
 Your Snapshot is stored on the Project Server, and it is available, via Get updates, to others who have access to the Project.